 Relative enzyme activity (RA)

 Fresh samples were used for enzyme screening in order to ensure that the enzyme activity was maximal (German et al. 2011).
 Each replicate was examined for the presence of a clear zone around the colony, and the diameter of the colony and of the clear zone (activity zone) were measured.
 The measurement was repeated in two mutually orthogonal dimensions, and the mean value calculated.
-The (RA) was calculated using the following formula:
+The RA was calculated using the following formula:

 Relative enzyme activity= Clear zone diameter-Colony diameterColony diameter